gsperka/ink/README.md

                       $ bundle install

 - After bundle, you will need to set the environment variables in your terminal.
-To get the correct values, you will have to visit https://code.google.com/apis/console and set up your own Client ID, Client secret, and make sure to list your Redirect URI to: http://localhost:3000/auth/google_oauth2/callback
+To get the correct values, you will have to visit https://code.google.com/apis/console and set up your own Client ID and Client secret.
+Make sure to list your Redirect URI to: http://localhost:3000/auth/google_oauth2/callback

       GOOGLE_KEY: Client ID from Google API console